angsg97/SAUVC2019/README.md

 The code should be able to indicate the green ball in the test picture

-If you have ros kinetic installed which may conflict with openCV, you may need to delete openCV installed by ros usin:
+If you have ros kinetic installed which may conflict with openCV, you may need to delete openCV installed by ros using:

     rm /opt/ros/kinetic/lib/python2.7/dist-packages/cv2.so